rx32940/BactPrep/README.md

   -z , --genus          specify the genus of input assemlies for genome
                         annotation (default=Leptospira)

+arguments for all three fastGear modules (fastGear_core, fastGear, fastGear_gene):
+  --fg , --fastgear_param
+                        path to fastGear params --mcr_path            path to mcr runtime (need to install before use any of the fastGear module --LD_LIBRARY_PATH     LD_LIBRARY_PATH, this can be find after mcr runtime installation
+  --fastgear-exe        path to the excutable of fastGear

 arguments for fastGear_gene module:
   -n , --alignment      input alignment (either -n/-fl is required for
                         fastGear_gene module)